 A summary of board and committee dates, memberships, attendances and key matters considered are included within appendices two to five.

-Advisory Groups and Joint Committees
+• Advisory Groups and Joint Committees

-As well as its board level committees, the health board has three advisory groups which report to the board; Stakeholder Reference Group, Health Professionals' Forum and Local Partnership Forum.
-In addition to these there are a range of boards and groups with external partners with which the organisation engages and also report to the board.
+As well as its board level committees, the health board has three advisory groups which report to the board: Stakeholder Reference Group, Health Professionals' Forum and Local Partnership Forum.

 Advisory Boards